clairefuzzyelephant/clarity-eats/src/blog/koreaDay7-8.md

     />
 </div>

 After the tour, we decided to return to Ikseondong (not Hongdae! surprise!) to explore a little more than we did last time.
-We found an aesthetic cafe called Donut Jungsu that looked as if it was buried in the middle of a forest.
+We found an aesthetic cafe called Donut Jungsu that looked as if it was buried in the middle of the woods.
 The interior was rustic and made it feel like we were in a little tea house on top of a large mountain or the likes - certainly not in the middle of bustling Seoul!

 <div>
     <img src="../images/koreaDay7-8/cafe_outside.jpeg"